 In this study, the user to be identified could be an individual human user using a UE with a certain subscription or a device behind a gateway UE or 5G-RG.

-SA2 is considering two main use cases:
+SA2 is considering two main use cases (see TR 23.700-32):

 Use case #1: one or more users (i.e., humans identified by user identifier) sharing one UE.